sparkflows/sparkflows-docs/docs/user-guide/variables-macros/macros/macros_pipelines.rst

    :alt: macros
    :width: 60%

-Usage of Macro as a Parameters in the Pipeline Node
+Usage of Macro as a Parameter in the Pipeline Node
 ++++++++++++++++++++++++++++++++++++

 .. figure:: ../../../_assets/user-guide/variables-macros/pipeline-macro-parameter2.png